arnorhs/arnorhs.dev/posts/content/md/astro-static-site-builder-of-dreams.md

 ## Astro

-Before [Astro](https://astro.build) arrived, I had actually thought a lot about building my own static site builder.
+Before [Astro](https://astro.build) arrived, I had actually thought a lot about building my own static site generator.
 I wanted one that could just run simple queries with very simple setup, use something like a simple file based router, along with just javascript to fetch content for each page and render through some html renderer.